-Research now tells us that not all plants the East and West, and natural prairies are created equal.
-Every plant species protects its leaves with a species-specific mixture of chemicals.
+Research now tells us that not all plants are created equal.
+Every plant species protects its leaves with a speciesspecific mixture of chemicals.
 With few exceptions, only insect species that have shared a long evolutionary history with a particular plant lineage have developed the physiological adaptations required to digest the chemicals in their host's leaves.
 Insects have specialized over time to eat only the plants carrying particular chemicals.
-When we present insects from Pennsylvania with plants that evolved on another continent, chances are those insects will be unable to digest them.
+When we present insects from Pennsylvania with plants that evolved on another continent. chances are those insects will be unable to digest them.

 We used to think this was good.
-Avoid insect infestation by planting suggested shown that even modest increases in species, and/or spray and kill all insects the native plant cover on suburban that do show up on our plants.
+Avoid insect infestation by planting suggested species, and/or spray and kill all insects that do show up on our plants.